-^{}Non-MTW adjustments to the distribution of family sizes" are defined as factors that are outside the control of the PHA.
+- Non-MTW adjustments to the distribution of family sizes" are defined as factors that are outside the control of the PHA.
 Acceptable "non-MTW adjustments" include, but are not limited to, demographic changes in the community's population.
-If the PHA includes non-MTW adjustments, HUD expects the explanations of the factors to be thorough and to include information substantiating the numbers used.

-^{}The numbers in this row will be the same numbers in the chart above listed under the column "Baseline percentages of family sizes to be maintained."

-^{}The methodology used to obtain these figures will be the same methodology used to determine the "Occupied number of Public Housing units by family size when PHA entered MTW" and "Utilized number of Section 8 Vouchers by family size when PHA entered MTW" in the table immediately above.

-^{}The "Percentages of families served by family size this fiscal year" will reflect adjustments to the mix of families served that are directly due to decisions the PHA has made.
+If the PHA includes non-MTW adjustments, HUD expects the explanations of the factors to be thorough and to include information substantiating the numbers used. - The numbers in this row will be the same numbers in the chart above listed under the column "Baseline percentages of family sizes to be maintained." - The methodology used to obtain these figures will be the same methodology used to determine the "Occupied number of Public Housing units by family size when PHA entered MTW" and "Utilized number of Section 8 Vouchers by family size when PHA entered MTW" in the table immediately above. - The "Percentages of families served by family size this fiscal year" will reflect adjustments to the mix of families served that are directly due to decisions the PHA has made.
 HUD expects that in the course of the demonstration, PHAs will make decisions that may alter the number of families served.

-Description of any Issues Related to Leasing of P ublic Housing, Housing Choice Vouche Year End ers or Local, Non-Traditional Units and Solutions at Fiscal Housing Program Description n of Leasing Issues and Solutions Federal MTW Public Housing Units Public housing units in North Minneapolis are difficult to lease due to neighborhood crime and high foreclosure rates which results in many non-MPHA units being vacant in the neighborhood.
-MPHA is partnering with Northside Achievement Zone (NAZ) which is a collaboration of organizations and schools helping families in a geographic "zone" of North Minneapolis to prepare children to graduate from high school ready for college.
-Families who agree to move into the NAZ area are allowed to apply even though the waiting list is closed, with the requirement that they accept a unit in the "zone".
-MPHA has studio (efficiency) units located throughout Minneapolis, depending on the actual size and the location, which can be difficult to rent.
-MPHA is trying new strategies at three buildings with especially hard to lease units where by all new move-ins are housed in efficiency units and when a one- bedroom opens up in that building, it is filled by the resident who has been living in an efficiency the longest.
-MPHA also has one location (1710 Plymouth) where for the past 10+ years, MPHA has secured permission from HUD to engage in permissible deductions to annual income such that residents pay 20% of their adjusted gross income for rent for these specific units.
-Federal MTW Public Housing Rent-To-Own MPHA has struggled to identify families who meet the rigorous screening criteria of work history, minimum income and an ability to demonstrate credit sufficient to obtain financing within five years.
+Description of any Issues Related to Leasing o f Public Housing, Housing Choice Vou Fiscal Year End chers or Local, Non-Traditional Units and Solutions at Housing Program Description of Leasing Issues and Solutions Federal MTW Public Housing Units None - Federal MTW Public Housing Rent-To-Own MPHA has struggled to identify families who meet the rigorous screening criteria of work history, minimum income and an ability to demonstrate credit sufficient to obtain financing within five years.
 MPHA is working with its housing consultant to provide additional counseling and support as we consider families for this program.
-Federal MTW Housing Choice Voucher Units None Number of Ho useholds Transitioned To Self-Sufficie ncy by Fiscal Year End Activity Name/# Number of Households Transitioned Agency Definition of Self Sufficiency Earned Income Disallowance/FY2009 - Activity 4 - Public Housing 148 Current or past participants employed at end of 2014 Working Family Incentive/FY2010-Activity 1 - Public Housing -1 Rent increased to flat rate amount Rent-To-Own Initiative/FY2010 - Activity 4 7 Participant has income sufficient to purchase a home.
-Soft Subsidy Initiative/FY2011 - Activity 2 - HCV Program 6 Participant receiving income sufficient to be off government financial assistance.
-Rent Reform/FY2014 - Activity 1 - HCV Program 32 Households going off program for having a \$0 HAP portion.
+Federal MTW Housing Choice Voucher Units None Number of Ho useholds Transitioned to Self-Sufficie ncy by Fiscal Year End Activity Name/# Number of Households Transitioned Agency Definition of Self Sufficiency Earned Income Disallowance/FY2009 - Activity 4 - Public Housing 134 Current or past participants employed at end of 22015 Working Family Incentive/FY2010-Activity 1 - Public Housing 2 Rent increased to flat rate amount Rent-To-Own Initiative/FY2010 - Activity 4 2 Participant has income sufficient to purchase a home.
+Rent Reform/FY2014 - Activity 1 - HCV Program 29 Households going off program for having a \$0 HAP portion.
 Households Duplicated Across Activities/Definitions The number provided here should match the 0 0 outcome reported where metric SS #8 is used.
-ANNUAL TOTAL NUMBER OF HOUSEHOLDS TRANSITIONED TO SELF-SUFFICENCY 192
+ANNUAL TOTAL NUMBER OF HOUSEHOLDS TRANSITIONED TO SELF-SUFFICENCY 167